 Karen pens a monthly healthy living column and is a recipient of the 2014 San Francisco Peninsula Press Club Award.
 Her sports nutrition articles have been published by national governing organizations, such as USA Gymnastics and USA Volleyball.
 As the mother of two sons, she is a reliable resource on healthy parenting and prenatal exercise.

 Karen designs and delivers exercise programs at a San Francisco Bay Area hospital as a treatment and prevention strategy for people challenged with cardiovascular disease and chronic, age-related diseases, such as obesity, diabetes, arthritis, and osteoporosis.
-She speaks on cardiac risk factors and recovery, anti-aging, and weight loss as they relate to disease management and prevention.
+She is also a health educator for Kaiser Permanente and teaches nutrition and exercise as they relate to disease prevention and weight management.

 ♥ Green Entrepreneur